ExpressionEngine/ExpressionEngine-User-Guide/source/general/urls.rst

 You'll notice that it is almost identical to the regular setting, only with the addition of the question mark.

-In a select few cases, turning on "Force URL Query Strings" by itself won't be enough.
+In a select few cases, turning on **Force URL Query Strings** by itself won't be enough.
 If URLs continue to not work even with that setting on, then open system/expressionengine/config/config.php and set::